kubevirt/user-guide/workloads/controllers/virtual-machine-replica-set.md

 VirtualMachineInstances by deletion.

 > **Note:** The simplest form of having a migratable ephemeral
-> VirtualMachineInstance, will be to use local storage based on `RegistryDisks`
+> VirtualMachineInstance, will be to use local storage based on `ContainerDisks`
 > in combination with a file based backing store.
 However, migratable backing
 > store support has not officially landed yet in KubeVirt and is untested.